forieux/udft/README.md

 and convolution like `ir2fr`.

-It is useful for convolution [1]: they respect the Perceval equality, e.g., the value of the null frequency is equal to
+It is useful for convolution [1]: they respect the Perceval equality, e.g., the value of the null frequency is equal to `1/√N * ∑ₙ xₙ`.

- 1
--- ∑ₙ xₙ.
-√N

 ```
 [1] B. R. Hunt "A matrix theory proof of the discrete convolution theorem", IEEE